Actions

 Light bulbs

-It is considered a zero-cost measure because although low energy lamps cost more, their lifetime is longer, which also reduces costs to access and replace.
+Although low energy lamps cost more, their lifetime is longer, which also reduces costs to access and replace.

 Renewable energy